-A female employee is entitled to 12 weeks maternity leave, six weeks before and six weeks after birth at 50% of basic salary (paid for employees who have worked for six months or more).
+A female employee is entitled to 12 weeks of maternity leave, six weeks before and six weeks after birth at 50% of their basic salary (paid for employees who have worked for six months or more).

 To qualify for maternity leave, the employee should: